zanebliss/zanebliss.github.io/_posts/2023-6-18-object-backed-view-components.md

 end
 ```

-Instead of passing in each of the event attributes, instead pass in the event instance.
+Instead of passing in each of the event attributes, instead, pass in the event instance.

 ```erb
 <%# app/views/demo/index.html.erb %>